Jacinto2727/Jacinto2727/README.md

-# 💫 About Me:
+## 👋 About Me

-Final-year Computer Engineering student who views the world through the lens of mathematics.
-Passionate about algorithms, languages, and machine learning, which is in essence mathematics and statistics wrapped in a cooler name.
-I am constantly seeking patterns, uncovering cause and effect relationships, and ensuring the proper use of data, the new oil, to derive meaningful insights.
-My aim is to make sure that the mathematics and algorithms I learn do not just remain in books but get applied in real-world decision making, where choices are driven by data and facts rather than opinions.
+✨ Final-year Computer Engineering student who views the world through the lens of mathematics 🤖 When mathematics blends with computer algorithms, it becomes machine learning — and that’s where my passion lies 🔎 Curious about patterns and cause-and-effect relationships 📊 Believe data, the new oil, should power fact-based decisions rather than opinions 🌍 Strive to take mathematics and algorithms beyond books and apply them to real-world decision making

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jacinto27) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:jacintomascranghas27@gmail.com)